 Brody McCurdy

 Brody received his M.A. in Linguistics from NC State's English Department in 2022.
-He works for the Language and Life Project as the coordinator for the Voices of Chatham project.
+He served as the coordinator for the Voices of Chatham project between 2022 and 2024.
+He is currently pursuing his PhD candidate in the CRDM program at NC State.
 He loves studying the dialects of North Carolina and recording the culture, stories, and traditions of the state.

 Lydia Elrod

 Lydia graduated with a M.A. in English Rhetoric and Composition from NC State’s English Department in 2022.
-She works as a documentarian for the Language and Life Project.
+She works as a documentarian for the Language and Life Project and is currently attending law school at Campbell University.
 She is a writer, researcher, and filmmaker who is passionate about storytelling.

 Walt Wolfram